 The Company depreciates its assets using units-of-production and straight-line depreciation methods.
 At its Performance Fibers facilities, the units-of-production method is used for all assets except office, lab, and transportation equipment which are depreciated using the straight-line method over 10 to 15 years.
 In addition, all of the assets at the Company's sawmills are depreciated using the straight-line method over 3 to 15 years.
-Buildings and land improvements are depreciated using the straight-line method over 25 to 35 years and 15 to 25 years, respectively.
+Buildings and land improvements are depreciated using the straight-line method over 3 to 15 years, respectively.